aboyce/aws/concepts/Deployment.md

 Compiles source code, runs test and created packages.
 Equivalent to Jenkins.

+### AWS CodeStar

+Enables you to quickly develop, build and deploy applications on AWS.
+Provides a unified interface, enabling you to easily manage your software development activities in one place.
+Allows your whole team to work together securely.
+Each project comes with a dashboard powered by JIRA.
+There is no charge, you are only charged for the resources that are required, EC2 instances etc. Uses IAM for acces.

 #### Test

 Up to the user to decide what commercial tool they prefer or are using.